lesiak/snippets-of-knowledge/AWS.md

 - [Amazon SQS delay queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-delay-queues.html)
 - [Amazon SQS temporary queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-temporary-queues.html)
 - [Simple Two-way Messaging using the Amazon SQS Temporary Queue Client](https://aws.amazon.com/blogs/compute/simple-two-way-messaging-using-the-amazon-sqs-temporary-queue-client/)
+  > Why would anyone use SQS for request-reply instead of HTTPS endpoint?
+  > - Creating a queue is often easier and faster than creating an HTTPS endpoint and the infrastructure necessary to ensure the endpoint’s scalability.
+  > - Queues are safe by default because they are locked down to the AWS account that created them.
+In addition, any DDoS attempt on your service is absorbed by SQS instead of loading down your own servers.
+  > - There is generally no need to create firewall rules for the communication between microservices if they use queues.
+  > - Although SQS provides durable storage (which isn’t necessary for short-lived messages), it is still a cost-effective solution for this use case.
+This is especially true when you consider all the messaging broker maintenance that is done for you.

 ## SNS
 - [What is Amazon SNS?](https://docs.aws.amazon.com/sns/latest/dg/welcome.html)